Set up payroll settings

 To review benefits:

-- Review the generated benefit types and their calculation settings.
+icon, enter Benefit Types, and then choose the related link. - Review the generated benefit types and their calculation settings.

 - Verify rates and limits are current for the tax year.